 Camp Wyoming will email (please include a valid email address and add email@example.com

-to your address book) or mail you a packet that will include confirmation of your child’s registration, a “to bring list,” a confidential questionnaire about your child, and a health form.
+to your address book) or mail you a packet that will include confirmation of your child’s registration, a “to bring list,” and more information about check-in times and camp policies.
 All campers will receive a free t-shirt when they arrive for camp.
 If you didn’t receive a packet from us, you can also find the packet for each camp session on our Forms Page

 Does my child need a physical health exam prior to attending camp?

 No. However, we do require that all immunizations required for school are up to date, including your child’s Tetanus shot.

 Yes.
 Campers are encouraged to bring friends.
 Please indicate on the registration form if the friends would like to be roommates.
 Please know that campers who wish to be placed together must register for the same camp program.

 Regarding the age range, are the camp programs based on the grade you are entering or the grade you have just finished?